City of Wichita testing anti-theft sensors to curb copper thefts

 “We were experiencing theft in our city facilities that we own and operate,” said Michael Barnett, Smart City Coordinator, City of Wichita.

-“So this is money that is being taken away from other projects that improves the lives of citizens,” said Barnett.
-“Things like pot hole repairs or things like improvements to other facilities.”
+“So this is money that is being taken away from other projects that improve the lives of citizens,” said Barnett.
+“Things like pothole repairs or things like improvements to other facilities.”

 During the trial run, there have been two break-in attempts.
 No copper was stolen where the sensors where in place, Barnett said.